softmatic/skt/README.md

 Then, in your browser, navigate to http://localhost:5173.

-## Deployment
+## Building & Deployment

-The project assumes deployment on a self-hosted platform, e.g. a server on the Hetzner cloud.
-For deployment follow this [guide](https://svelte.dev/docs/kit/adapter-node).
+We assume deploying on a self-hosting platform, e.g. a server on the Hetzner cloud.
+Briefly, deployment involves the following steps:

+1. Log into your server
+2. Make sure you have recent versions of NodeJS, pm2 and nginx (or any other webserver that can act as a reverse proxy)
+3. Setup nginx as a reverse proxy for outside access, [example](https://www.digitalocean.com/community/tutorials/how-to-set-up-a-node-js-application-for-production-on-ubuntu-22-04)
+4. Clone the repo
+5. cd into the repo and create a file <code>.env</code> with the keys from <code>.env.local</code>
+6. Run <code>npm run build</code>
+7. cd into the <code>build</code> folder and run <code>pm2 start index.js</code>
+8. Verify with <code>curl http://localhost:3000</code> that the server is running, check for errors with <code>pm2 log</code>

 ## Credits